oracle-livelabs/apex/oci-rag-agent/1-configure-oci-keys/1-configure-oci-keys.md

 To Generate the API Keys using OCI Console:

-1. Log into your OCI Account.
+1. Login into your OCI Account.

    ![Add API Key](images/oci-login.png " ")